 The tire size is marked on both sides of the tire.
-You can measure the circumference of your wheel or use one of the calculators available on the internet.
+This is not a comprehensive list.
+You can also measure the circumference of your wheel or use one of the calculators available on the internet.

 Symbol Definitions

 These symbols may appear on the device or accessory labels.